A Brief Introduction to International Free Trade

 This brief discussion of political economy, international trade and globalisation provides the historical context for the theories, concepts, principles, frameworks, tools and processes which we examine relating to the multiple dimensions of strategic management presented in British Business Manifesto: Strategies for Profitable Growth.
 The opportunities for companies to design and implement successful global and domestic business strategies by adopting a structured and systematic approach to strategic management, marketing, innovation and branding (backed up by efficient operations and supply chain management) are potentially huge, as we shall see.

 We now make a transition in British Business Manifesto from the important context of political economy in our discussion of international trade towards the practical realities of ‘doing business’ internationally.
 These were described in the Preamble as ‘front line’ challenges of global and domestic business strategy design for all companies, regardless of country-or-origin, industry sector or company size.

 The Globalisation Phenomenon and the Business Strategy Response

 In the autumn of 2020 as this book is being written the WTO’s relevance for the creation of successful global business strategies cannot be overstated.
 China’s entry to the WTO in 2001, followed by Russia’s just over a decade later in 2012, brought those two great trading nations into the modern (capitalist) world of international business.
 The Dot.Com bust of the new millennium left in its wake a global boom in digital infrastructure and technologies which underpin the contemporary era of big data, machine learning and AI.
-The global financial pandemic of 2007/2008 has been superseded by a global coronavirus pandemic which has seen unprecedented levels of international cooperation (and healthy competition) in the pharmaceutical and biotechnology sectors.
+The global financial pandemic of 2007/2008 has been superseded by a global coronavirus pandemic that has seen unprecedented levels of international cooperation (and healthy competition) in the pharmaceutical and biotechnology sectors.

 Figure 1 presents the four dimensions of business strategy and captures the relationships between them, the double-headed arrows indicating a nexus of inter-connectivity between the elements.

 The schematic presented in Figure 1 belies the complexity which underpins it: everything connects with everything else.
 There are far too many compartments in business organisations and management science, whether these be in the functional silos of companies or the departmental structures of otherwise world-class business schools.